oikwsat/trello-counts-label-titles/README.md

 # Summary
-It will use the card label for time. ex.)
+It will use the card labels for time. ex.)
 1h, 2h, 4h, 8h

-This Extension sums the time and display it.
+This Extension counts times and cards, display it.

 # Required environment
 * [Trello.com](https://trello.com/)